-- High touch surfaces will be regularly disinfected throughout the school day;. - Teachers and staff will be provided with the necessary cleaning and disinfecting materials; - Campus will be fogged twice a week after school with a safe and environmentally approved disinfectant.
+- High touch surfaces will be regularly disinfected throughout the school day;. - Teachers and staff will be provided with the necessary cleaning and disinfecting materials;

 Cafeteria

 - Common areas will be sanitized;

 - Lunch tables and chairs will be cleaned and sanitized after each use;

 - Food sharing is not permitted.